-The Charity Investment Forum and dinner is a residential, invitation-only event for charities with investment assets in excess of £5m.
-Now in its 14th year, and annually attended by over 100 charity finance directors, chairs, trustees and chief executives responsible for investment portfolios, the forum helps charities shape their strategies and maximise returns.
+The Charity Investment Dinner is a residential, invitation-only event for charities with investment assets in excess of £5m.
+Attended annually by over 100 charity finance directors, chairs, trustees and chief executives responsible for investment portfolios, the forum helps charities shape their strategies and maximise returns.

 Attendance is free for qualifying charities thanks to the ongoing support of our sponsors from leading investment management firms, and includes the pre-forum dinner, overnight accommodation, and the forum seminars.
 The event combines high-level investment insight with ample opportunities to meet and discuss problems with peers and charity investment professionals in a relaxed environment away from the hustle and bustle of busy life.

 The ESG Imperative

 The ESG Imperative is a thought-leading conference that considers the emerging importance of environmental, social and governance issues in charities.
 We have developed this conference over the past couple of years in response to the rise of the ESG agenda and an increasing onus on organisations to prioritise sustainability and ethics.
 Our agenda is designed with charity finance professionals, CEOs, trustees and other senior leadership roles in mind.